 Enjoy a relaxing day as you cruise along the famous Gordon River.
 You travel to Hells Gate, the notoriously shallow and dangerous channel between the Macquarie Harbour and the Great Southern Ocean.
 You’ll also see Sarah Island, which was established as a penal settlement in the Macquarie Harbour in 1821.
 Today, the ruins offer a moving reminder about the bleak reality of convict life, particularly when you compare it to the incredible beauty of the surrounding area.

 You return to Hobart in the evening and enjoy a group farewell dinner – the perfect way to reminisce and reflect on your time in Tasmania.

 Today marks the end of your adventure exploring beautiful Tasmania.

 If you have some spare time before your flight home, you may wish to join Marion at your own expense as she heads to Mona, Tasmania’s renowned Museum of Old and New Art.
 Get lost amongst the weird and wonderful exhibitions, as you listen to an audio tour discussing the hidden meanings behind the art.

 Find a personal travel manager to make an enquiry

 Advertised prices are per person twin share, land only (unless stated otherwise), correct at time of publication, are subject to availability and may change at any time without notification due to fluctuations in charges, taxes and currency.
 Offer is valid on new bookings only.
-Limited to 20 people per tour.
+Limited to 20 people per tour. ^Accommodation: There will be a small number of variations to hotel accommodation used overnight.
+These will be advised and confirmed prior to departures.
+Hotels currently listed reflect the 4 December 2020 departure.
 Other conditions may apply.
 Please view the TravelManagers general terms and conditions here and contact your personal travel manager for more details.